nieuwmijnleven/selfdrivingcar-sensor-fusion-and-object-tracking/README.md

 <img src = "img/report/ID_S1_EX2.png?raw=true" width=700 />

 ### Details of Overall 3D Point Cloud
+#### Find and display 6 examples of vehicles with varying degrees of visibility in the point-cloud
 <img src = "img/report/ID_S1_EX2_DETAIL.png?raw=true" width=700 />

+#### Identify vehicle features that appear as a stable feature on most vehicles (e.g. rear-bumper, tail-lights) and describe them briefly
 * Lidar is located in the lower right of the image
 * The closer the cars are to the Lidar sensor, The higher the resolution of the cars are
   * The car 1, 2, 5 and 6 which are close to the Lidar sensor are represented as high resolution images